News

 • Covenant ERC, Singapore and her Kolkata, India mission work:

-• A new issue of Salt Shakers is coming out - #71, the first of 2024!
-The previous one was #70, "Time Is Running Out," and concerns the Christian's use of time; find a variety of articles on timely subjects in this issue!
+• The latest issue of Salt Shakers is available - March 2025, #75!
+Once again you will find a variety of articles on timely subjects in this issue!
 Written especially for young people and young adults, SS is edifying for all adults!
+This new issue contains articles on the mission work in Kolkata, testimonies of CERC member conversions, and the beginning of a series on the NT prophecy of Revelation.

 • Covenant PRC, N. Ireland: